-Survival Food Storage : The Hard Way or Easy Way?
+Survival Food Storage : The Best Way to Build Your Stockpile

 The cheapest way (some argue it’s the best) to build your food preps is by YOU PACKAGING your own staples like rice, beans and other dried items like veggies and fruit.
 You would need to purchase and use Mylar bags, oxygen absorbers, and 5 gallon food grade buckets.